List of BNK48 members

 BNK48 is a Thai idol group and the third international sister group of the Japanese idol group AKB48, based in Bangkok, Thailand.

-The original members of the group were recruited in mid-2016 and were announced in early 2017, comprising a total of 30 people.
-The second-generation 27 additional members were announced on 29 April 2018.
-On 9 August 2020, 19 third-generation members were announced.
-On 30 October 2022, 11 fourth-generation members were announced.
-Some members have left the group in the process known as graduation.
-As of November 2025, the group consists of 44 members, of whom 15 constitute Team BIII, 15 constitute Team NV, and the rest is categorised as trainees.
+The original members of the group were recruited in mid-2016 and announced in early 2017, comprising a total of 30 people.
+For the second generation, 27 additional members were announced on 29 April 2018.
+On 9 August 2020, 19 third-generation members were announced, and on 30 October 2022, 11 fourth-generation members were revealed.
+Some members have left the group in a process known as graduation.
+As of November 2025, the group consists of 38 members, of whom 13 constitute Team BIII, 12 constitute Team NV, and the rest categorised as trainees.

-The first and current captain of the group is Cherprang, who also serving as shihainin (manager).
+The first captain of the group is Cherprang, who also serves as first general manager (shihainin).
+Popper is current general manager.
+Hoop is the current captain of BNK48.

 Team BIII

 The first formation of Team BIII (read B Three) was announced on 24 December 2017, originally consisting of 24 members, with Pun as captain and Jennis as vice captain.
-There was also a team shuffle announcement on 16 November 2019, which moved some members to Team NV and some trainees were promoted to Team BIII.
-After Pun and Jennis left the group, Hoop and Miori are serving as the team captain and vice-captain respectively.
+There was also a team shuffle announcement on 16 November 2019, through which some members were moved to Team NV and some trainees were promoted to Team BIII.
+After Pun, Jennis and Miori left the group, Earn is serving as the team captain and Marine is serving as the team vice captain.

-After graduation of some members and team shuffling, the team now consists of 15 members as follows:
+After graduation of some members and team shuffling, the team now consists of 13 members as follows:

 Team NV

 Team NV (read N five) formation was announced during Pun's birthday stage on 16 November 2019.
 Initially, Tarwaan was the team captain while Pupe was vice captain.
-The current team captain and vice-captain are Nine and Popper respectively.
+After Tarwaan, Pupe, Nine and Popper left the group, Kaofrang is serving as the team captain and Emmy is serving as the team vice captain.

-The team now consists of 15 members as follows:
+The team now consists of 12 members as follows:

 Trainees

 The members that are not promoted to any team are categorised as trainees (研究生 kenkyūsei).
-There are now 14 trainees as follows:
+There are now 20 trainees as follows: